luismendoza-ec/lu8-docs/docs/BIOS.md

+# Author and License

+**Author**: Luis A. Mendoza - Creator of Lu8

+This documentation is part of the Lu8 Fantasy Console project.
+While this documentation serves as a reference for the current implementation and capabilities, please note that the project is under active and continuous development, and the documentation may change accordingly.

+## License and Copyright

+© 2024 Luis A. Mendoza.
+All rights reserved.

+This documentation and the Lu8 Fantasy Console are original works created by Luis A. Mendoza.
+The Lu8 system is a fictional console design and implementation that does not correspond to any existing hardware or other projects.
+This is a closed-source project, and all rights to the design, implementation, and documentation are reserved.

+---

 ## BIOS

 The BIOS is a critical component of the Lu8 system that is responsible for initial system setup and cartridge management.